Keeping your braces clean guide

 Should I use antiseptic and fluoride mouth rinses?

 Colgate® Peroxyl® is an antiseptic dental rinse with the active ingredient hydrogen peroxide (1.5%).
 It controls minor gum inflammation and other irritations you may experience while wearing orthodontic appliances.
 You can use it to cleanse minor wounds or other irritations of the mouth and gums like canker sores, mouth burns, cheek bites, and toothbrush abrasions.
 Its oxygenating action removes debris and allows natural healing to occur.

 Dr. Black recommends that you rinse with an antiseptic like Peroxyl® up to four times daily.
 Us it after meals and at bedtime while wearing orthodontic appliances.
 When you do this, swish half a capful (two teaspoons) around in your mouth for at least one minute.

 For extra protection, you can also use a fluoride rinse.
 We’ll give you a prescription that you can fill at your drug store.
 Brush the fluoride directly onto the teeth or swish every night before bed.
 Do not eat or drink anything after you apply the fluoride— not only will that taste bad, but it will make the rinse less effective.

 Taking these extra steps beyond just brushing and even flossing will help keep your smile beautiful for many, many years.
-For more information on properly brushing your teeth with braces, or how to floss with braces, check out more in this series of “Keeping Your Braces Clean.”
+Learn more on properly brushing your teeth with braces, or how to floss with braces.

 If you follow these tips for proper oral hygiene, your smile will be fresh and your braces will shine.
 If you have any questions, or if any problems come up, please call us.
 We are always happy to help in any way we can.